spiral/docs/database/introspection.md

 # Database - Schema Introspection
-Spiral Database layer provides the ability to read and analyze basic properties of a given database or a given table.
+The Spiral Database layer provides the ability to read and analyze the basic properties of a given database or a given table.
-DBAL layer include set of "abstract" types assigned to each column based on DBMS specific mapping in order to unify different engines.
+DBAL layer include set of "abstract" types assigned to each column based on DBMS specific mapping to unify different engines.

 ## List of database tables